Table of Contents[Hide][Show]

 Which Deep Breathing Technique Best Fits Your Stress-Relieving Needs?

 One of the coolest things about being more mindful about breathing is there are so many practices to choose from.
-Here are a few ideas to help discipline your breathing (and perhaps curate a new interest:)
+Here are a few ideas to help discipline your breathing (and maybe find a new interest!)

 This is a rather broad topic, but there are many facets that could become a new habit to help you practice breathing more deeply and fluidly.
 This includes practicing yoga.

-- Immediately force the air out, arching the spine forward and pressing the palms inward against the knees.
+- As soon as the lungs are expanded immediately force the air out, arching the spine forward and pressing the palms inward against the knees.

 If that breathing exercise sounds a bit too intense, just a classic yoga session will help to loosen the body and steady the breath.